Preparing for assessments

 - National 5 in a Nutshell - a series of summaries of the National 5 qualifications from the National Parent Forum of Scotland for parents and carers.
 Please note there are no SQA marked exams or coursework for 2021.
 Teachers will use your child’s assessment evidence to decide their results.

-- Highers in a Nutshell – written for parents and carers, these are clear concise guides to the new Highers.
+- Highers in a Nutshell – written for parents and carers, these are clear concise guides to Highers.
+Please note there are no SQA marked exams or coursework for 2021.
+Teachers will use your child’s assessment evidence to decide their results.

-SQA support for parents - Information to help you support your child or young person if they are studying for National Qualifications exams.
+SQA support for parents/carers - Information to help you support your child if they are studying National Qualifications.

 Support for pupils who are worried about exams on the Reach website.